-Sealing and painting these areas will help insulate your home.
+Sealing and painting these areas will decrease air entry into the wall cavities.
 The absolute most influential areas are located around exterior windows and doors.
 A professional house painter should locate all cracked areas and fill them with a quality caulking to help prevent future cracking.

 Not only will this keep moisture and cold air out, but it will also help prevent future paint failure.